averagehat/seqcrawler/trunk/index/CrawlerIndex/solr/README.txt

 conf/solrconfig.xml:

-If index shards is supported, the following lines must be uncommented and updated:
+If index shards is supported, the following lines must be uncommented and updated in shard request handler:
 <str name="shards">shardserver1/solr/,shardserver2/solr/,...</str>

 Must be updated to index data location. data dir must contain index and spellchecker subdirectories.